WU

 What is Western Union's forward P/E ratio?

 Western Union's forward P/E stands at 4.8x as of May 3, 2026, with shares at $9.21 and trailing free cash flow of $291 million against a $2.88 billion market cap.
-As analyzed in this report, the low multiple reflects flat revenue growth rather than a hidden value opportunity, with the gross margin at 36.1% and analyst consensus projecting roughly 3% upside.
+The low multiple reflects flat revenue growth, not a valuation anomaly.
+Gross margin stands at 36.1% and analyst consensus projects roughly 3% upside.